kartverket/backstage-plugin-risk-crypto-service/README.md

 .sops.yaml-config files), and use the private sops age key to decrypt the files.

 Sops is configured to read the private key from either a keys.txt-file from your user configuration directory, or from the environment variable.
-The keys.txt-file will have precedence. // TODO - maren
+The keys.txt-file will have precedence.

 This can be created by following these steps for mac-users